DisQS/animol-viewer/README.md

-# AniMolViewer
+# animol-viewer
-AniMol web front end of molecular viewer web app allowing interactive visualization of molecular structures and trajectories
+Web front end of AniMol, a molecular viewer web app allowing interactive visualization of molecular structures and trajectories